MASTG-TECH-0079: Getting a Developer Provisioning Profile

 .
 The NCC blog post "iOS instrumentation without jailbreak" explains this process in great detail.

-Once you've obtained the provisioning profile, you can check its contents with the security command.
+Once you've obtained the provisioning profile, you can inspect its contents with the security command.
 You'll find the entitlements granted to the app in the profile, along with the allowed certificates and devices.
 You'll need these for code-signing, so extract them to a separate plist file as shown below.
 Have a look at the file contents to make sure everything is as expected.

 $ security cms -D -i AwesomeRepackaging.mobileprovision > profile.plist